chazlarson/Plex-Meta-Manager-Wiki/Artists-Metadata.md

 ### Tracks
 To edit the metadata of a particular Track on an Album use the `tracks` attribute on its album.

-The mapping name is the episode number in that season or the title of the episode.
+The mapping name is the track number in that Album or the title of the Track.

 ## Metadata Edits